+Looking for a shipping container home?
 Today we are sharing with you another Container Home Hub exclusive!
-Shawn from The Resilient Group is currently selling their bespoke 40’ Hi-Cube shipping container home $80,000.
+Shawn from The Resilient Group is currently selling their bespoke 40’ Hi-Cube shipping container home for $80,000.
 Here is all the information about the house he shared with us.
 Enjoy!

 From Shawn at The Resilient Group:

-It is with heavy hearts that we are selling the tiny house that we designed and built for us on our family farm (www.resilientfarm.com), but family drama and conflict has caused us to leave the farm.
-Our short term intent was to use this for at least a weekend retreat, if not a full time residence and possibly add on to it with another container that was a bedroom/bath module if/once we had kids.
-Medium term we wanted to put it on a trailer and use it for a luxury travel trailer, and long term we thought we could give it to the kids as a honeymoon cabin and starter home, something to be passed on to future generations.
+It is with heavy hearts that we are selling the tiny house that we designed and built for us on our family farm (www.resilientfarm.com), but family drama and conflict have caused us to leave the farm.
+Our short-term intent was to use this for at least a weekend retreat, if not a full-time residence, and possibly add on to it with another container that was a bedroom/bath module if/once we had kids.
+Medium-term we wanted to put it on a trailer and use it for a luxury travel trailer, and long term we thought we could give it to the kids as a honeymoon cabin and starter home, something to be passed on to the future generations.

 This is a “hi-cube” container, which is 9 ½” tall on the outside, and allows for a full 8.0’ ceiling inside along with room for ample insulation.
 There is a ½” to 1” flash-coat of closed cell foam insulation (R6.5/inch) applied to the interior of the walls and ceiling, as well as to the exterior underside, to control moisture and prevent air-infiltration.
 Inside, there is foam board insulation between the container’s 1” plywood floor and the new plywood subfloor.
 In addition to the flash coat of foam insulation, there are two layers of perpendicularly opposed fiberglass bat insulation in the ceiling; 3 ½” above the ceiling joists and 5 ½” between the ceiling joists, for a total of 9” of batt insulation (R3.25/inch).
 There is then 3 ½” of bat insulation within the wall stud cavities.
 Even the interior bathroom walls are insulated to better control sound.
 Because this home is constructed within a shipping container, there is a greatly diminished opportunity for air-infiltration, and we expect a high level of occupant comfort with incredibly low operating costs.